-Cystic fibrosis is a life-long, progressive, debilitating, and life-threatening autosomal recessive disease.
-Cystic fibrosis is caused by mutations in the gene Cystic Fibrosis Transmembrane Conductance Regulator or CFTR.
+Cystic fibrosis (CF) is a life-long, progressive, debilitating, and life-threatening autosomal recessive disease.
+Cystic fibrosis is caused by mutations in the gene Cystic Fibrosis Transmembrane Conductance Regulator (CFTR).
 The CFTR serves as a central hub to modulate transport, trafficking, and signaling in cells.
-Given multiple roles of CFTR in cellular activation and homeostasis, mutation of the CFTR gives rise to multiple disorders in respiratory, digestive and reproductive organs.
+Given multiple roles of CFTR in cellular activation and homeostasis, mutation of the CFTR give rise to multiple disorders in respiratory, digestive and reproductive organs.

 The current median life expectancy of cystic fibrosis patients is about 40 years.
-According to the Cystic Fibrosis Foundation, 30,000 Americans and a total of 75,000 people in the United States and Europe suffer from cystic fibrosis.
+According to the Cystic Fibrosis Foundation, 30,000 Americans and a total of 70,000 people in the U.S. and Europe suffer from cystic fibrosis.